 Don Finnamore, 2011: Don learned to play pipes with the Canadian Forces Europe Pipes and Drums in Germany and was the last band officer for them before they closed down and Canadian Forces Europe was shut down.
 Don moved from Germany to Yellowknife where he joined the NWTPB in 1993.
 He served on our band’s Executive as Quartermaster for at least five seasons.
 Don developed a taste for the Great Highland Bagpipes at a young age because a neighbour played the pipes for the Argyll and Sutherland Highlanders of Canada.
 Don has marched many, many miles in the military but he prefers marching to a pipe band.
 “They march a bit slower, but with more style.
 The kilts are swaying, the drone cords and pipe banners flap in the wind and the music is more stirring.”

 Jeff Phillips, 2010: Jeff first joined the NWTPB in 1995 and drummed with the band until he was posted “south” with the Canadian Armed Forces in 1999.
 Jeff and his wife Boerny (also a drummer with the NWTPB), returned North to Yellowknife and the NWTPB in 2002.
-Jeff has served as the band’s Drum Major/Lead Drummer since 2005.
+Jeff has served as the band’s Drum Major/Lead Drummer from 2005 to 2016-2017 season.

 Jennifer Wahlroth, 2008: Jennifer started piping lessons with the NWT Pipe Band in 1992 and began performing with the NWTPB in 1994.
-A certified accountant by profession, Jennifer has served as the NWTPB’s secretary/treasurer since 1998.
+A certified accountant by profession, Jennifer served as the NWTPB’s secretary/treasurer from 1998 to 2015-2016 season.